 Tempeh, a protein-packed soy food, is a fantastic way to make meatless meatballs for classic pasta dishes and other preparations.
-Lisa Dawn Angerame, who created this recipe for her book Wait, That’s Vegan?, has this to say:
+Lisa Dawn Angerame, who created this recipe for vegan tempeh meatballs for her book Wait, That’s Vegan?, has this to say:

 “Meatballs and spaghetti are serious comfort food for me.
 It was always a good night when my mom called us down to dinner and served up a big pile of pasta and sauce topped with her homemade meatballs.
 The best part was the char she always managed to achieve on one side of every meatball.